JexanJoel/Devtrace-AI/README.md

 <details>
 <summary><b>Which AI model is used?</b></summary>
 <br/>
 Llama 3.3 70B served via Groq's ultra-fast inference API.
-You can swap the model in <code>client/src/lib/groqClient.ts</code>.
+You can swap the model in <code>src/lib/groqClient.ts</code>.
 </details>

 <details>
-<summary><b>Can I use this without the Express backend?</b></summary>
+<summary><b>Do I need a backend server?</b></summary>
 <br/>
-The Express server handles OAuth token exchange.
-If you only use email/password auth you can skip it, but GitHub and Google OAuth require the backend.
+No. DevTrace AI is a fully client-side app.
+Supabase handles auth (including GitHub and Google OAuth), database, and storage.
+No Express server or Node.js backend needed.
 </details>

 ---